Giga-Green Giga-Green

 This is where we consult the more recent CMMC Scoping Guides from the DoD:

-The level 2 scoping guide breaks assets into the following 5 categories
+The Level 2 scoping guide breaks assets into the following 5 categories:

-Security Protection Assets provide security functions or capabilities within the contractor’s CMMC Assessment Scope.
+Security Protection Assets Security Protection Assets provide security functions or capabilities within the contractor’s CMMC Assessment Scope.
 These result in Security Protection Data that are used to protect the OSA.

-External/Managed Service Providers, Network Equipment, Door Systems, SIEM, EDR, Spam Filter
+Examples: External/Managed Service Providers, Network Equipment, Door Systems, SIEM, EDR, Spam Filter

-YOUR RESPONSIBILITY = Add to Asset inventory, Add to SSP, Add to CMMC L2 Assessment Scope, Configure and document CMMC Level 2 Controls
+YOUR RESPONSIBILITY: Add to asset inventory, add to SSP, add to CMMC L2 Assessment Scope, configure and document CMMC Level 2 controls.

-CUI Assets process, store, or transmit CUI as follows:
+CUI Assets CUI Assets process, store, or transmit CUI as follows:

 • Process — CUI can be used by an asset (e.g., accessed, entered, edited, generated, manipulated, or printed).